 Miss a recent webinar?
 The archived video, transcript, and presentation slides will be posted approximately 1-2 weeks following the event date.

 Must employers make web-based employment information and services accessible to everyone, including those with disabilities?
-Join Bobby Silverstein for a discussion of how the ADA applies to accessible workplace technology, and how recent policy developments may impact this issue.
+Bobby Silverstein discusses of how the ADA applies to accessible workplace technology, and how policy developments in 2016 may impact this issue.

 Interested in why accessible eRecruiting tools make sense, and how to implement?
 Join Denis Boudreau, senior web accessibility consultant for Deque, to learn the simple steps that web developers and designers can take to ensure that job seekers with disabilities are not excluded from employment opportunities.

 Project Director Josh Christianson and Lead Strategic Consultant Joiwind Ronen demonstrate TalentWorks, PEAT's free online tool for employers and human resources professionals that helps them ensure their online job applications and other eRecruiting technologies are accessible to job seekers with disabilities.
 Originally recorded April 5, 2016.